Mohamedema/ICulture/README.md

 # The first step is to perform MMSEQ easy cluster using 90 and 50
 Iculture_WP3.sh <database_fasta_file> <protein_fasta_file> <species_name>"
 Example: ./Iculture_WP3.sh database_fasta_file.fa Gracilaria-vermiculophylla.fa Gracilaria-vermiculophylla

-Note: These fasta files present in the dataset directory
+Note: These fasta files are present in the dataset directory

 # The second step is to perform pfam annotation